|BRJ Front Page||See all Essays||Send a Comment|

 I frankly have nothing whatsoever against homosexuals joining forces in any arrangement they prefer, and my view of marriage is not entirely traditional.
 So why did I cast my vote against homosexual marriage?
 This is why:

 All the legal and economic benefits of marriage derive from this longstanding imperative to provide for children and for a wife who has dedicated herself to caring for the children and is therefore not able to compete in the job market when the husband dies.
-These rights, such as pension and social security survivor benefits, certain tax benefits, community property and free inheritance rights – all designed to protect the stay-at-home surviving wife – are the "equal rights" that homosexuals are now trying to get a share of.
-I don't see any connection of the rationale for these costly public supports to the situation of two homosexual persons living together.
+These rights, such as pension and social security survivor benefits, certain tax benefits, community property and inheritance rights – all designed to protect the stay-at-home surviving wife – are the "equal rights" that homosexuals are now trying to get a share of.
+I don't see any connection of the original rationale for these costly public supports to the situation of two homosexual persons living together.
 Their insistent demand for "equal rights" with the traditional mother has, to me, a pathetic, puling sound, akin to greedy relatives trying to horn in on an inheritance they don't have coming to them.